dymmond/esmerald/docs/en/docs/application/index.md

 # Application

-What you can find to simply use Esmerald and the application.
+What you can find to simply use Ravyn and the application.